Polar bear jail

-The Polar Bear Holding Facility, colloquially known as the Polar Bear Jail is a special building in Churchill, Manitoba, Canada where polar bears that are considered troublesome or dangerous are isolated until they can be relocated.
+The Polar Bear Holding Facility, colloquially known as the Polar Bear Jail is a special building in Churchill, Manitoba, Canada, where polar bears that are considered troublesome or dangerous are isolated until they can be relocated.
 Before the facility was established, polar bears which were considered dangerous were shot.
-A prime example of this was a polar bear by the name of "Cedric".
-This polar bear was very mischievous and often attacked workers.
-In the end putting down this polar bear was the safest option for people, and so with heavy hearts Cedric was shot outside the jail.The jail was established in 1982 or in 1983, after a person on the street was mauled by a bear.
+The jail was established in 1982 or in 1983, after a person on the street was mauled by a bear.
 The facility is the subject of the poem "Churchill Bear Jail" by Salish Chief Victor A. Charlo.